mmister411/salvationelements/substratenetwork.md

 9. Substrate distillation terminates when further decomposition ceases to increase the coherent explanatory yield of the concept under treatment and instead chiefly begins analyzing the substrates from which its own substrate is composed.
 10. Substrates are ultimately not definitions in a traditional reference-work sense and can, case by case, cover some upstream or downstream material in order to hone a particular signal.

+## E4 Evidence Gathering

+Expression, Explication, Enactment, and Evolution serve substrate construction as four coordinated evidentiary passes.

+Expression examines the term or concept in “the wild”: books, conversation, correspondence, media, preaching, argument, storytelling, technical discourse, ordinary speech, and other situated uses.
+It establishes the live range of usage and reveals what speakers and writers actually summon, imply, distinguish, compress, extend, or assume when the term is used.

+Explication examines reference and systematized usage: dictionaries, lexicons, thesauruses, ontologies, taxonomies, technical definitions, commentaries, doctrinal formulations, and other sources that explicitly define, classify, distinguish, or organize the concept.
+It exposes articulated boundaries, recognized relations, formal distinctions, and conceptual structures that may remain implicit in ordinary expression.

+Enactment examines meaning embodied in practice: rituals, habits, procedures, institutions, customs, orthopraxy, recurrent social actions, and other cases in which the concept is instantiated through doing.
+Enactment reveals operative structure by showing what participants actually preserve, require, permit, prohibit, alter, restore, or accomplish when the concept is practiced rather than simply described.

+Evolution traces the change arc of the other three through history.
+It examines how expression shifts, how explication is reformulated or reorganized, and how enactment develops, contracts, fragments, persists, or acquires new forms across time.
+Evolution therefore functions as a diachronic axis through Expression, Explication, and Enactment, revealing both continuity and transformation.

+Taken together, the four E’s allow substrate construction to triangulate the recurrent reality, relation, operation, or structure from discourse, formal articulation, embodied practice, and historical development.
+Expression shows what is said and carried in use; Explication shows what is explicitly organized and distinguished; Enactment shows what is done; Evolution shows how each of those changes or persists through time.
+The substrate is distilled from the coherent signal that remains structurally explanatory across these evidentiary fields.

 ## Substrate Analytical Work

 A substrate-level definition constructs the shared reality, relation, operation, or structure that a term, phrase or concept recurrently summons across the majority range of its legitimate representations, using verbiage or particular lexical identities as entry points rather than treating lexical impression as the full boundary of the substrate.
 The term as linguistic sign is the entry point through which the substrate is approached.
 The substrate is what those uses repeatedly call into view.
 Hypernyms, synonyms, and hyponyms may summon the same substrate, summon only part of it, or point toward different structures, because a substrate is indicated through language rather than exhaustively embodied in any one term.